 Exceptions

-This bylaw does not apply to the Hamilton Zoo.
+This Bylaw does not apply to the Hamilton Zoo.

-This bylaw does not apply to the Tuakau Saleyards.
+This Bylaw does not apply to the Tuakau Saleyards.

 Keeping of animals

-No person shall keep permit or suffer to be kept any bees or other animal (including livestock and poultry) which is or is likely to be a nuisance or a threat to public health or safety.
+No person shall keep, permit or suffer to be kept any bees or other animal (including livestock and poultry) which is or is likely to be a nuisance or a threat to public health or safety.

-No person shall keep any noisy animal, bird, or poultry which causes or is likely to cause a nuisance to any other person.
+No person shall keep any noisy animal (including bird or poultry) which causes or is likely to cause a nuisance to any other person.

 No person shall allow any animal (including livestock and poultry) in a public place in a manner which is or is likely to be a nuisance or a threat to public health or safety.

-In addition to this bylaw, any person keeping animals (including livestock and poultry) shall comply with any other relevant statutory requirements.
+In addition to this Bylaw, any person keeping animals (including livestock and poultry) shall comply with any other relevant statutory requirements.

-No person shall slaughter an animal or dismember, handle, process or dispose of the carcass or remains of an animal on any premises which causes or is likely to cause a nuisance or threat to public health or safety.
+No person shall slaughter an animal or dismember, handle, process, or dispose of the carcass or remains of an animal, on any premises which causes or is likely to cause a nuisance or threat to public health or safety.

 Any person keeping an animal shall ensure the animal is confined to the boundaries of the premises where the animal is kept.
+This clause does not apply to cats.

+Clauses 5.1 to 5.6 apply regardless of whether a person has complied with other clauses of this bylaw.

 Keeping of pigs – special requirements